eddelbuettel/rcppnarrow/README.md

 ### What

-Because neither [narrow](https://github.com/paleolimbot/narrow) nor our [fork of narrow](https://github.com/eddelbuettel/narrow) are on CRAN, the packages uses the fork via `Suggests:` which would normally prevent compile-time access---but we use the same approach of detecting in `configure` if `narrow` is present and if so enabling the extended build.
+Because neither [narrow](https://github.com/paleolimbot/narrow) nor our [fork of narrow](https://github.com/eddelbuettel/narrow) are on CRAN, this package uses the forked version via `Suggests:` which would normally prevent compile-time access---but we use the same approach of detecting in `configure` if `narrow` is present and if so enabling the extended build.

-So in essence we construct a 'Suggested LinkingTo:' that is optional.
+So in essence we construct a 'Suggested LinkingTo:' that is optional rather than the hard dependency imposed by an _unconditional_ 'LinkingTo'.
+(Note that this is not a new trick; [RcppRedis](https://cloud.r-project.org/package=RcppRedis) has used [RcppMsgPack](https://cloud.r-project.org/package=RcppMsgPack) as an optional package-build-time resource in the same way.)

 ### Who